bxrdy/bipolar-guardian/README.md

 Bipolar Guardian is a working MVP that validates the technical approach to adaptive personalization in mental health monitoring.
 The system demonstrates how exponentially weighted baselines, multi-model orchestration, and embedded validation can be integrated into a coherent user experience.

 **Current Focus:** System validation and quality assurance through the embedded testing framework.
 While clinically inspired, this implementation prioritizes technical proof-of-concept over medical validation.

+**Clinical Validation:** The current system provides development QA validation, not clinical validation.
+For healthcare claims, see our [evidence-based clinical validation roadmap](docs/CLINICAL_VALIDATION.md) outlining the path from current MVP to FDA-compliant medical device.

 ## Contributing